qiskit-community/qrmi/INSTALL.md

 `task_runner` is command line command to execute quantum payload againts quantum hardware.
 Under the hood it is using QRMI library.

 ### How to build task_runner for Rust version

+> [!WARNING]
+> Rust version of task_runner is now obsoleted.
+Use Python version.

 ```shell-session
 . ~/.cargo/env
 cargo build -p task_runner
 ```

 ### How to run task_runner for Python version
-`task_runner` for Python version is already included in qrmi package.
+`task_runner` for Python version is already included in QRMI Python package.
 User can use task_runner command after installing qrmi.
-For detailed instructions on how to use it, please refer to this [README](./bin/task_runner/README.md).
+For detailed instructions on how to use it, please refer to this [README](./python/qrmi/tools/task_runner/README.md).

 ## Other

 ### Examples

 * [Examples in Rust](./examples/qrmi/rust)
 * [Examples in Python](./examples/qrmi/python)
 * [Examples in C](./examples/qrmi/c)

 ### Logging